nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     3. The output box in the Timetable window should show a message confirming that Timetable window is opened for the specific week which contains the input date.
     4. The system should display Timetable for the specific week, showing job list in respective day in the week and slot (if there are any jobs for that day - else, the column for the day will be empty).

+### Statistics
+1. Display statistics of all jobs from Main Window
+    1. Prerequisites: None.
+    2. Command: `stats`.
+Alternative, for `stats` command, user can use GUI mode instead: Menu bar > Statistics > Display Statistics.
+    3. The text in the window should show lists of statistics for current week's and previous week's jobs.

 ### Appendix: Effort
 As our application contains different windows and features, such as Timetable Window, Reminder Window,.. - one challenge that we had to face was deciding on the UI and design of our app.
 We learnt to work with JavaFX to open different windows when needed, and decide on the structure/design of each window to maintain good design principles.
 To make sure that Duke Driver is friendly to typing-preferred users, asides from including buttons on GUI mode, we also include commands for users to switch between windows.